-The long road to Reversible sterilization?
+The long road to reversible sterilization?
 India fights back against overpopulation -- Sott.net

 By Ashish Shukla, a senior journalist and geopolitical analyst based in India, author of 'How United States Shot Humanity.'
 He runs the website NewsBred.

-Comment: The population control is a controversial subject in India.
+Comment: Population control is a controversial subject in India.
 It was looked through the lens of religion by political parties until Narendra Modi's government decided to tackle it.
-During 2019 Independence day address, Narendra Modi compared small family to patriotism.
-Despite the mutual suspicion of Hindu and muslim proponents, the birth rates have fallen during recent decades.
+During his 2019 Independence Day address, Modi compared small families to patriotism.
+Despite the mutual suspicion of Hindu and Muslim opponents, birth rates have fallen during recent decades.